s4dhulabs/LFWFBD/Cases/LFCS-1.md

     2. [Statement 1] makes it easier for attackers to conduct brute force password guessing.

 <br/>

+As you can see, the analysis will return to the same issues we saw in the previous CVE.
+Here I would like to highlight just one detail: ``` the threshold for failed login attempts ```.
+This characteristic is directly related to the most common negative/reactive controls, yet, it is hard to conceive some aspects of it, such as how to reasonably hit the consensus about how many attempts are enough or how to establish a fair amount of time until the next round.

 ### Mitigation Insights<a name="item3"></a>
 _[Section in progress]_